Renan-Deldotti/Udacity_nd940_Capstone_Project/README.md

                 The choosen item was "Notifications".
 The APP send a notification daily to the user about a movie that the user might be interest and when clicking on the notification he is taken to the page about this movie

 This doc is also available on extra_files/

+Main parts of the app:
+    data/datamodels:
+        All models needed to save and convert the API response db/:
+        Room implementation to allow offline caching
+    retrofit/
+        Retrofit implementation to access the API
+    notifications/
+        A Manager to help creating and sending notifications ui/
+        about/
+            A short About screen of the app favorites/
+            Handle the logic to fetch, save and get the data that the user saved (with MVVM pattern) moviedetails/
+            Handle the presentation of a movie data detailed movieslist/
+            Handle the "app main screen", where the user will find all movie related info and can select to see and save them settings/
+            A shor Settings screen where the user can set two preferences utils/
+        Classes to help accessing methods and variables res/
+        General app resources, xml files, strings, colors, dimensions, motion files, icons and navigation